sdesabbata/r-for-geographic-data-science/docs/400-supervised-learning.md

 $$
 Finally, the *kappa statistic* (the most common being [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa)) is an additional measure of accuracy, which measures the agreement between prediction and actual values, while also accounting for the probability of correct prediction by chance.

-## Supervised learning examples
+## Urban and rural population density

 The two examples below explore the relation between some of the variables from the United Kingdom 2011 Census included among the 167 initial variables used to create the [2011 Output Area Classification](https://maps.cdrc.ac.uk/#/geodemographics/oac11/default/BTTTFFT/12/-1.1233/52.6454/) ([Gale *et al.*, 2016](http://josis.net/index.php/josis/article/view/232/150)) and the [Rural Urban Classification (2011) of Output Areas in England and Wales](https://geoportal.statistics.gov.uk/datasets/rural-urban-classification-2011-of-output-areas-in-england-and-wales) created by the [Office for National Statistics](https://geoportal.statistics.gov.uk/).
 The various examples and models explore whether it is possible to learn the rural-urban distinction by using some of those census variables, in the Local Authority Districts (LADs) in Leicestershire (excluding the city of Leicester itself.

 The code below uses the libraries `caret`, `e1071` and `neuralnet`.
-Please install them before continuing with the practical.
+Please install them before continuing.

 ```r